obinnafranklinduru/nodejs-crud-api-jwt-authentication/README.md

 1. Clone this repository to your local machine.
 2. Install the required packages by running `npm install` in the root directory of the project.
-3. Start the MongoDB server by running `mongod` in your terminal.
+3. Start the API server by running `npm start`.
-4. Start the API server by running `npm start`.
+4. Test the API by running `npm test`.

 ## Usage